 That’s why many American companies are adopting this model – nearshore business process outsourcing already reached a revenue of 23.6$ billion, according to Statista.

-Since your expectation with outsourcing hires is to save time and increase productivity, dealing with poor communication or lower the quality when developing your products must be out of the question!
+Since your expectation with outsourcing hires is to save time and increase productivity, dealing with poor communication or lowering the quality when developing your products must be out of the question!

 Thinking about this, many companies have adopted Nearshore Software Teams, because it allows leaders to tap into a global talent pool without the high expenses associated with hiring within the US.
 US organizations already registered an average of 38% to 48% savings in labor costs by outsourcing IT functions to Central and South America.